GabrielMorring/cse210-02-hilo/README.md

 2 AddCard: adds a card to the end of the deck
 3 RemoveCard: removes a card from the deck with a parameter of index for what card to remove 4 Shuffle: shuffles the deck
-5 ResetDeck: Resets the deck to default 52 card deck
+5 Reset: Resets the deck to default 52 card deck